PipedreamHQ/docs/docs/pricing/README.md

 # Pricing

-We want you to create pipelines and test new ideas without worrying about an unexpected bill.
+We believe anyone should be able to run simple, low-volume pipelines at no cost, sharing their pipeline with the public so everyone benefits from the work of others.
+We also want to foster a positive community where people feel good about sharing their work and where everyone can learn from one another.

 For now, **Pipedream is free**, subject to the following constraints:

-- All data is private, always, but notebooks you author are made public as soon as you save them.
+- Your data is private, always, but notebooks you author are made public as soon as you save them.
 - Your pipelines run within our [limits](/limits/).
 - You follow our [Acceptable Use](https://pipedream.com/terms/#b-acceptable-use) policy.
 In short this means: don't use Pipedream to break the law; don't abuse the platform; and don't use the platform to harm others.

+In the future, we may offer features available on paid tiers.

 If you're hitting limits on our free tier, or have any questions, please [reach out](/support/).